ska-sa/katgpucbf/doc/fgpu.design.rst

 and imaginary components are independent, and so the input is treated internally as if it contained just real values, with an adjustment to correctly index the weights.
-The postprocessing kernel also has minor adjustments, as the corrections for a real-to-complex Fourier transform are no longer required, and some indexing adjustments are needed to place the DC output of the Fourier transform in the centre of the output.
+The postprocessing kernel also has minor adjustments, as the corrections for a real-to-complex Fourier transform are no longer required.

+An incidental difference between the wideband and narrowband modes is that in wideband, the DC frequency of the Fourier transform corresponds to the lowest on-sky frequency, while for wideband it corresponds to the centre on-sky frequency.
+This difference is also handled in the postprocessing kernel.
+Internally, channels are numbered according to the Fourier transform (0 being the DC channel), but different calculations are used in wideband versus narrowband mode to swap the two halves of the band when

+- indexing the gains array;
+- indexing the output array;
+- computing the phase from the fine delay and channel.

 Down-conversion kernel
 ^^^^^^^^^^^^^^^^^^^^^^